Dishuk/logic-gatt/backend/plugins/ble-uart/misc/firmware/docs/PROTOCOL.md

 ## Frame Format

-All communication between the frontend/script and the ESP32 firmware uses this frame format:
+All communication between the frontend/backend and the MCU firmware uses this frame format:

 ```
 ┌───────┬─────┬─────┬─────────────────┬──────┐